trueos/trueos-docs/trueos-handbook/luminautl.rst

   the application to use.
 A search button is also available for the user to graphically search the system for the binary.
-Whenever text is entered, a check is performed to determine if it is a valid binary and the icon will change between a :guilabel:`green checkmark` or a :guilabel:`red X` as appropriate.
+Whenever text is entered, a check is performed to determine if it is a valid binary, changing the icon to a :guilabel:`green checkmark` or :guilabel:`red X` as appropriate.

 .. index:: screenshot
 .. _Lumina Screenshot: